mgrebler/tennis-coding-challenge/README.md

     Person A defeated Person C
     2 sets to 1

-    27 18
+    23 17

 ## Scoring Rules
 Details of tennis scoring can be found online.
 See here for reference:
 https://en.wikipedia.org/wiki/Tennis_scoring_system

-The variation used for this application is a best of 3 sets match, with tiebreakers deciding all sets (including the last).
+The variation used for this application is a best of 3 sets match, with first to 6 games wins a set.

-A brief summary is as follows:
+Details as follows:
 * A tennis match is split up into points, games and sets.
 * Winning a game requires a person to win 4 points, but they must be ahead by at least 2 points (deuce, advantage, game)
-* The first player to win 6 games wins a set, but:
+* The first player to win 6 games wins a set.
+I.e:
-    * They must be ahead by 2, unless the set goes to 6 games each, then a tiebreak will be played
+    * Players do NOT need to be ahead by 2 to win a set (6-5 finishes a set)
-    * A tiebreak is a special game which is the first person to get to 7 points, with at least 2 points ahead
+    * There is nothing special about that final game in a set.
+All games are the same.
 * Best of 3 sets (first to 2 sets wins).